 In Tennessee: In 2006, The Nature Conservancy also transferred the 8,900-acre Tennessee tract to the Tennessee Wildlife Resources Agency (TWRA) to be the Bear Hollow Mountain Wildlife Management Area.
 The State Natural Areas Program of the Tennessee Department of Environment & Conservation co-manages 750 acres of the Walls of Jericho and its surrounding creek basin within the Bear Hollow Wildlife Management Area.
 The Walls of Jericho site is designated as a Tennessee State Natural Area.
 The entire 8,900-acre area is open for public access.

-The Walls of Jericho area was originally owned by the Texas oil magnate Harry Lee Carter, who acquired 60,000 acres in Franklin County, Tenn., and Jackson County, Ala., in the 1940s.
+The Walls of Jericho area was originally owned by the Texas oil magnate Harry Lee Carter, who acquired 60,000 acres in Franklin County, Tennessee, and Jackson County, Alabama, in the 1940s.

-For years, up until 1977 when the Walls of Jericho were closed to the public, the Tennessee property had been open to the public for recreational use and managed by the Tennessee Wildlife Resources Agency.
+For years, up until 1977 when a private timber firm closed the Walls of Jericho to the public, the Tennessee property had been opened for recreational use and managed by the Tennessee Wildlife Resources Agency.
 Now this special place is once again open to the public.

 Total tract size: 21,453 acres bordering the state line between Alabama and Tennessee

 - 8,943 acres in Tennessee